 • In order to represent your school, you must be a bona fide student and meet all eligibility requirements.
-You must be enrolled in and regularly attending classes at the member school you wish to represent and you must meet the academic requirements in MSHSAA By-Law 2.3 and those of your local school.
+You must be regularly attending classes and you must meet the academic requirements in MSHSAA By-Law 2.3 and those of your school.